 Instead of conducting a roleplay, this activity requires teams of participants to script and act out a play.
 By encouraging the participants to incorporate cultural differences in the dialogue, this activity is particularly powerful for exploring different modes of communication.

-Ask different teams to stage dramatic segments incorporating the key differences between direct and indict communication.
+Ask different teams to stage dramatic segments incorporating the key differences between direct and indirect communication.
 Ask one of the teams not to produce a play but evaluate other teams' plays.

 To compare direct and indirect modes of communication.